Cause and Effect Essay Guide

 Note: You can find out more about creating outlines for essays by reading our article: How to Write an Outline.

-Once you settle on the structure and create the most crucial element of your essay, the thesis statement, you can finish the introduction.
+Once you settle on the structure and create the most crucial element of your cause and effect essay, the thesis statement, you can finish the introduction.
 The section comprises three parts: a background for the topic, an explanation of the issues, and a thesis.

 Note: You can learn about essay introductions in our dedicated guide here: How to Start an Essay.

-The structure of your body paragraphs depends entirely on the essay writing strategy you have chosen earlier.
+The structure of your body paragraphs depends entirely on the cause and effect essay writing strategy you have chosen earlier.

 So, suppose you want to write about a single cause and several repercussions.
 In that case, your first body section would describe the cause, providing enough detail for the reader to understand the state of affairs.